MicroEJ/docs/KernelDeveloperGuide/featuresCommunication.rst

 #.
 In the Shared Registry, check for an instance registered (publicly) by the Kernel.
 #.
 In the Shared Registry, check for an instance registered as a Shared Interface by an other Feature.

-If no instance was found an attempt is made to create a new instance of the provided Type, assuming it is embedded in the Kernel.
+If no instance was found an attempt is made to create a new instance of the provided type, assuming it is embedded in the Kernel.
-By default only directly referenced Type names in the code are embedded in the Kernel, to explicitely tell the Kernel to embed a Type name, a resources file ``types.list`` can be used.
+By default only directly referenced type names in the code are embedded in the Kernel, to explicitely tell the Kernel to embed a type name, a resources file ``types.list`` can be used.
 Learn more about types `here <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/classpath.html#types>`_.

 .. note::

-   In a Multi-Sandbox context, the only module capable of declaring Types is the Kernel therefore a type belonging to a Feature cannot be instantiated this way.
+   In a Multi-Sandbox context, the only module capable of declaring types is the Kernel therefore a type belonging to a Feature cannot be instantiated this way.
-   An alternative way to embed Type names not referenced by the Kernel is to set property `soar.generate.classnames <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/applicationOptions.html#group-types>`_.
+   An alternative way to embed type names not referenced by the Kernel is to set property `soar.generate.classnames <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/applicationOptions.html#group-types>`_.
-   Note that it can have an impact on the footprint of the Kernel as all Types will be embedded.
+   Note that it can have an impact on the footprint of the Kernel as all types will be embedded.

 .. _kernel_service_registry: